-- easy to make – less than 20 minutes
+- simple and easy to make — less than 20 minutes

-- organic – can easily use organic pears in this recipe
+- organic – you can use organic pears in this recipe

 HEALTH BENEFITS OF PEARS

-- Great source of fiber, to help with digestion and improves constipation.
+- Great source of fiber that helps with digestion and improves constipation

-- Protect baby’s heart by providing antioxidants, vitamins and fiber.
+- Protects your baby’s heart by providing antioxidants, vitamins, and fiber

-- Pears: an easy-to-find and inexpensive fruit that can be found at almost any grocery store year-round.
+- Pears: Pears are inexpensive fruits that you can easily find at almost any grocery store year-round.
 You can use any pear variety you prefer for this recipe.
-Since organic pears are just a fraction more then conventional, I would recommend going with an organic variety, but that is completely up to you.
+Since organic pears are just a fraction more than conventional ones, I recommend going with an organic variety as they have more polyphenols and antioxidants, but that is completely up to you.

-- Warming Spice: we are kicking up the flavor profile of the pears by pairing them with a warming spice such as cinnamon, nutmeg, cloves or cardamom.
-You don’t add them all, just pick one and add a pinch.
-Trust me, they all taste amazing with pears and I will not at all be surprised if I find you in your kitchen eating a bowl of this puree;).
-But you can always skip adding in the spices to your baby food if you prefer (see more below).
+- Warming Spice: We are kicking up the flavor profile of the pears by pairing them with a warming spice such as cinnamon, nutmeg, cloves, or cardamom.
+To be clear, you don’t add them all; just pick one and add a pinch.
+Trust me, they all taste amazing with pears, and I will not be surprised at all if I find you in your kitchen eating a bowl of this puree. 😉 But you can always skip adding the spices to your baby food if you prefer (see more below).

-Type of Pears to Use: while my favorite pear to use for this recipe is a Bartlett pears, you can use any type of pear you prefer – Bosc Pear, Taylor’s Gold Pear, Anjous Pear, Asian Pear or Comice.
+Type of Pears to Use: While my favorite pear to use for this recipe is Bartlett pear, you can use any type of pear you prefer — whether it’s Bosc Pear, Taylor’s Gold Pear, Anjou Pear, Asian Pear, or Comice.

-- Mix: place the pear chunks, spices (if using) and water into a medium saucepan.
+- Mix: Place the pear chunks, spices (if preferred), and water into a medium saucepan.

-- Blend: let cool slightly and then transfer to a blender and puree until smooth.
+- Blend: Let it cool slightly and then transfer to a blender and puree until smooth.

 OTHER COOKING METHODS

-Peel and roughly chop 6 pears before placing the cubes into a steamer basket over 2 inches of boiling water for 8-10 minutes, or tender when pricked with a fork.
+Peel and roughly chop 6 pears.
+Place the cubes into a steamer basket over 2 inches of boiling water for 8-10 minutes or until tender when pricked with a fork.
 Puree in a blender as directed below.

-Place 6 cut in half pears into a medium roasting tray, cut side down.
+Cut 6 pears in half.
+Place them into a medium roasting tray with the cut side down.
 Add enough water to cover the very bottom of the tray.
-Cook at 400 degrees F, for 30-40 minutes or until tender when pricked with a fork.
+Cook at 400 degrees F for 30-40 minutes or until tender when pricked with a fork.
 Puree in a blender as directed below.

-Tip on Spices: I always added spices to my baby food purees, but you can add or leave out spices in all of your baby food.
+Tip on Spices: I always add spices or herbs to my baby food purees, but you can choose to leave them out in all of your baby food.
 You do you!
-Either way, this puree will taste amazing.
+Either way, this puree will surely taste amazing.

 HOW TO STORE PEAR PUREE